dcos/dcos-docs/1.8/administration/upgrading.md

 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `$ sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
-- You should take a snapshot of ZooKeeper prior to upgrading.
+- Take a snapshot of ZooKeeper prior to upgrading.
 Marathon supports rollbacks, but does not support downgrades.
+- Verify that all your masters are in a healthy state:
+   - Check the Exhibitor UI to confirm that all masters have joined the quorum successfully (the status indicator will show green).
+The Exhibitor UI is available at `http://<dcos_master>:8181/`.
+   - Verify that `curl http://<dcos_master_private_ip>:5050/metrics/snapshot` has the metric `registrar/log/recovered` with a value of `1` for each master.

 ## Instructions